Md-Hasan-Fardous/shahanaj_restaurant/README.md

 # shahanaj_restaurant
-This is web template for Shahanaj Restaurant
+This is a responsive web template for Shahanaj Restaurant